dottedmag/dottedmag.net/_posts/2021-10-18-linux-is-not-os.md

 This is totally fine.
-However note that this means application authors merely supply more raw ingredients, and distribution authors have to make/port applications for their OS out of these ingredients.
+However note that this means application authors merely supply more raw ingredients, and distribution authors have to make/port applications for their OS out of these ingredients[^2].

-As an aside, a free software license is not a universally sound choice for software authors.
-This limits the set of software available for the distributions that insist that the application packaging and testing has to be done by the distribution maintainers.

 ### Shouldn't application authors stick to the standards to make porting trivial?